aidyel/work-day-scheduler/README.md

 ## Purpose
-This application is a dayly planner that allows users to save events for each hour of the day.
+This application is a daily planner that allows users to save events for each hour of the day.

 ## Built with
 *HTML